-The Utilities follow California Occupational Health and Safety requirements under Title 8 of the California Code of Regulations (CCR) and have numerous procedures that provide guidelines which company personnel and their agents are required to follow when performing specific duties when installing or repairing pipeline systems, including pipeline facilities.
+When applicable, the Utilities meet or exceed Cal/OSHA requirements under Title 8 of the California Code of Regulations (CCR) and have numerous procedures that provide guidelines which company personnel and their agents are required to follow when performing specific duties when installing or repairing pipeline systems, including pipeline facilities.
 These policies meet or exceed regulatory and local government requirements, and are in line with the industry standards.
 Such policies promote the integrity of the pipeline and that the duties are performed in a way that is safe for the public, company and contractor employees.
 Table 4 below contains examples of key safety program/guidelines areas to protect the public, employees and their agents.